ZiyiFan212/Genshin-Gacha-History-Tracker/README.md

 - **Multiple accounts:** store records by UID and switch accounts in the interface.
 - **Wish statistics:** view wish totals, five-star and four-star counts, average pulls to a five-star, current pity, win rates, and win/loss streaks.
 Character event banners 301 and 400 share pity and guarantee state.
 - **History views:** explore a timeline, calendar, five-star history charts, and monthly primogem consumption statistics.
-- **Exports:** JSON (labeled UIGF v3/v4 in the interface), Excel, CSV, and HTML options.
+- **Exports:** JSON (UIGF v3.0/v4.1), Excel, CSV, and HTML options.
 Interoperability with other community tools has not been verified; see the version notes below.
 - **Local storage and backups:** save records in SQLite and back up an existing database before importing or capturing records.
 - **Appearance and language:** Chinese and English interfaces, with light, dark, and system theme settings.